goatshriek/stumpless/README.md

 ```

-If you want to open your own target, then you simply open the target that you
+If you want to open a specific target rather than using the default, then just
-want and start sending messages.
-For example, to log to a file:
+open the target that you need and start sending messages.
+For example, to log to
+a file named `example.log`:

 ```c
 target = stumpless_open_file_target( "example.log",